hardboiled/rip_aim/README.md

 - Runs `db:migrate`
 - Runs `db:reset` to setup and seed the database if necessary

+To kill the app, just run `docker-compose down`.

 ## Making Requests

 The main goal of the app is to create users and allow users to send messages to each other.